vPeteWalker/EraWithMSSQL/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

  .. figure:: images/appdiscovery4.png

 #.
 You can identify this app by the Ports that will be auto-filled by Discovery.
-Name this app, example **Initials - My Special App** and click on **Save and Apply**.
+Name this app, example **UserXX - My Special App** and click on **Save and Apply**.

  .. figure:: images/appdiscovery5.png